 Where: 150 Ainslie St, Brooklyn, NY 11211

-Doubling as a cafe and used bookstore where visitors can peruse old vinyl records and local art, everything really does go at Everything Goes Book Cafe.
+Doubling as a cafe and used bookstore where visitors can peruse old vinyl records and local art, everything really does go at Everything Goes Book Cafe in the Tompkinsville neighborhood of Staten Island.
 While reading about the adventures of the Great Detective, you could chow down on a Hum-dinger sandwich, a bagel with hummus and cream cheese, or a Monkey Pie.
 For vegans, or if you’re feeling particularly health-conscious, try an Itiji bowl with brown rice, scallions, carrots, kale, and cabbage.

 Where: 208 Bay Street, Staten Island, NY 10301

-Sure, you could get chicken and waffles anywhere, but you should get them at J’s on the Bay.
+Sure, you could get chicken and waffles at many places in New York City, but you should get them at J’s on the Bay.
 Here, you’ll get the dish with a twist — like drunken chicken parmesan waffles with cherry tomatoes, smoked mozzarella, garlic chips, crispy chicken, and vodka sauce or J’s chicken and waffles with cheddar cheese, fried chicken, caramelized bacon-onion jam, and chipotle aioli.
 Other hearty dishes include French batter croissants covered with Nutella mascarpone or a chocolate-peanut-butter waffle.
 Make sure to come hungry because you’re going to want to have every last bite.

 Where: 1189 Bay St, Staten Island, NY 10305

 Bayou is Cajun-style through and through, from the name itself to the decor to the food on the menu.
-It serves typical Southern fare, but you’ll want to try the savory crepes and egg platters.
+It serves typical Southern fare inspired by the French Quarter in New Orleans, but you’ll want to try the savory crepes and egg platters.
 There’s the Voodoo Crepe filled with parmesan cheese, baby spinach, garbanzo, and scrambled eggs, as well as the Streetcar Crepe with bacon and fried eggs and cheddar and jack cheeses.
 But if you’re looking for something sweet, there’s the Bourbon Street French Toast, topped with strawberries, pecans, and Creme Fraiche.
 For some entertainment, visit during the weekends when there’s live music playing from opening to the end of brunch.

 Where: 1072 Bay St, Staten Island, NY 10305

-A soul food haven — maybe even heaven — Vibes’ motto is “come and feel the vibes.”
+A soul food haven — maybe even heaven — the motto at Vibes is “come and feel the vibes.”
 The food is reasonably priced and appetizing, and the staff is happy and helpful.
 For breakfast, bring a bit of surf to your coop with shrimp omelets or go for the fried lobster chicken and waffles.